 sudo mkdir /var/www/phpmyadmin/tmp

-The phpMyAdmin directory contains a default configuration-example file.
-Rename this file for phpMyAdmin to recognize it.
+The phpMyAdmin directory contains a default configuration example file.
+Rename this file so that phpMyAdmin recognizes it.
 Use the CP command to back up the default file, creating a copy in the /var/www/phpmyadmin/ directory.

 To copy the config.sample.inc.php to config.inc.php, execute the following command: